-This BPR has been reviewed by the Publishing team.
-It has been placed on the College website for an abridged consultation with the membership from 27 November to 11 December 2023.
-All comments received from the membership will be addressed by the authors to the satisfaction of the Clinical Director of Publishing and Engagement.
+This BPR was reviewed by the Publishing team.
+It was placed on the College website for an abridged consultation with the membership from 27 November to 11 December 2023.
+All comments received from the membership were addressed by the authors to the satisfaction of the Clinical Director of Quality and Safety.